 “Fake news” and disinformation themselves are even older: a short history by the International Center for Journalists cites Octavian’s propaganda campaign against Mark Antony as an ancient example.

-Overtime developments in technology, such as the invention of the printing press, enabled a faster, easier diffusion of information, including disinformation.
+In time developments in technology, such as the invention of the printing press, enabled a faster, easier dissemination of information, including disinformation.
 In 1835, The Sun of New York published 6 articles about the discovery of life on the Moon, in what is now remembered as the “Great Moon Hoax”.
 In 1898, the USS Maine exploded for unclear causes, but American newspapers pointed to Spain, contributing to the start of a Spanish-American War.

 A Council of Europe report highlights that more recently, thanks to the Internet and social media, everyone can create and distribute content in real-time.